Use the quick links below to jump to a particular section of our sights and activities coverage for Siem Reap.

 The busy streets of Siem Reap are in a constant state of flux as bars, shops and restaurants open, close, move or refurbish at an astonishing rate.
 Eventually, some establishments settle down and start to become part of the scenery.
 A sort of settling has now taken place on Alley West, Siem Reap’s freshest, funnest, chicest and most eccentric little ...
 Read more about Siem Reap street guide: Alley West .

-One of the best and most interesting ways to evoke memories of a trip somewhere special is not through things you touch — souvenirs (though there can be a place for them, of course) — but through the things you can smell, preferably also employing your nose’s partner in a good time, your sense of taste.
-You can do a little something about that by attending one of the many cooking classes ...
+One of the best and most interesting ways to evoke memories of a trip somewhere special is not through things you touch — souvenirs (though there can be a place for them, of course) — but through the things you can smell, preferably also employing your nose’s partner in a good time, your sense of taste. ...
 Read more about Siem Reap's cookbooks .

 I’m one of those people who claims to be non-techie and unswayed by market caprice, but somehow always contrives to have something that’s nearly up-to-date, but insufficiently à la mode that I can lay claim to an air of above-it-all superiority.
 I think the technical term for it is hypocrite.
 I don’t have a Mac, but spend far too much time playing with Photoshop on my extra-wide laptop.
 I ...
 Read more about Where can I get my camera/computer/gadget fixed in Siem Reap? .